ethereum/devp2p/discv5/discv5-theory.md

 The first registration request for an advertisement is sent without a ticket.
 The registrar either admits the advertisement immediately or returns a ticket and a waiting time.

-If the registrar returns a ticket, the advertiser waits for the indicated duration and retries with the latest ticket.
-If the registrar recomputes the waiting time and determines that more waiting is required, it returns an updated ticket and waiting time.
-The advertiser repeats this process until the advertisement is admitted or the attempt fails.
+If the registrar returns a ticket, the advertiser waits before retrying with the latest ticket.
+A single waiting interval SHOULD NOT exceed `E`, the advertisement expiry duration.
+If the registrar still cannot admit the advertisement after the retry, it may return an updated ticket and a new waiting time.

+The protocol does not define a fixed maximum total duration for a registration attempt.
+An implementation MAY abandon an attempt after a local timeout, after a configured maximum number of retries, or if the registrar is considered unusable according to local DISC-NG liveness policy.

-A registration attempt fails if the registrar is unreachable, rejects the request, returns malformed responses, or is otherwise considered unusable according to local DISC-NG liveness policy.
+A registration attempt fails if the registrar is unreachable, rejects the request, returns malformed responses, the registration window is missed, a local retry or timeout limit is reached, or the registrar is otherwise considered unusable according to local DISC-NG liveness policy.
 On failure, the advertiser removes the registrar from the pending state for that bucket and may select another registrar.

 When registration succeeds, the advertisement remains stored by the registrar until it expires, unless it is removed earlier by registrar policy.

 Registration responses may include additional ENRs selected from the registrar's view of the service table.
 The advertiser may use these ENRs to update its advertise table `B(s)` after validating the ENRs and checking DISC-NG